MSeidelFed/KineticMSI/USAGE.md

 Note that K-mean partitions signal areas of tracer incorporation when those are spatially constrained.

-## Step 5 & 6 - Clustering active regions with differential tracer incorporation
+## Step 5 - Data Quality Assesment

-This step takes advantage of the gained resolution provided by Mass Spectrometry Imaging to bypass the limitation of averaging a intensity from a metabolite of interest across a large tissue area.
-Instead we provide options to rationalize the tissue segmentation based on the tracer dynamics, and this allows us to gain insight into metabolic hotspots for the target compounds.

-* Main procedure: The ultimate aim is to perform mean comparison using legitimate isotope enrichment proxies and building a single dataset from all treatments using a randomly sampled number of pixels that matches a minimum subset dimension between input files.

-### Data Quality Assesment

-* Optional feature: Users are given an option to assess the correctness of random sampling by plotting the ratio between the mean and StDev from the random samples against the full dataset, e.g.:
+Users are given an option to assess the correctness of random sampling by plotting the ratio between the mean and StDev from the random samples against the full dataset, e.g.:

 ```{r}
 ex_assesment <- DatAssesment(FilesPath = "Data/IsoCorectoR_Files/",